prisma/prisma/docs/tutorial.md

 This screenshot shows the configuration of a database hosted on Heroku.
 Note that we provide the name `hello-prisma2` for the **Schema** field.
 Since this schema doesn't exist yet in the provided `d8q8dvp22kfpo3` database, the Prisma Framework CLI will create a schema with that name.

 ### 1.4.
-Select programming language for Photon
+Select programming language for Prisma Client

-Photon is a type-safe database client that currently supports JavaScript and TypeScript (this variant is called Photon.js).
+Prisma Client is a type-safe database client that currently supports JavaScript and TypeScript (this variant is called Prisma Client JS).
 You'll be using the TypeScript variant in this tutorial.

 Hence, select **TypeScript** when prompted by the wizard.